Norris Cole (Coronation Street): Storylines

-Norris is not pleased when Emily allows Tracy Barlow (Kate Ford) and her daughter Amy Barlow (Elle Mulvaney) to live with them.
+Norris is not pleased when Emily allows Tracy Barlow (Kate Ford) and her daughter Amy (Elle Mulvaney) to live with them.
 When Tracy offers to clean the house for Emily, Norris puts a lock on his bedroom door so that Tracy cannot get into his room.
 Tracy locks Norris in his room as a joke, and he is annoyed when Amy spills paint on his shoes and tells Emily that he wants Tracy to move out.
 Emily agrees after Tracy ruins Ernest Bishop's (Stephen Hancock) old dancing shoes, thinking that they belonged to Norris.

 Norris becomes supportive to Mary after finding out she was raped in her teenage years and conceived a son, whom her mother forced her to give up.
 Norris and several residents help Mary find her son Jude Appleton (Paddy Wallace), who turns up to visit her.
 Mary wants to make contact with Jude again, so her and Norris decide to get married and invite Jude and his wife, Angie (Victoria Ekanoye) and their baby son, George (Romeo Cheetham-Karcz), to the wedding.
 Norris goes through with the marriage to Mary although Jude and Angie find out they only did it to see them, and the pair of them decide to remain.

 Norris leaves to stay with Emily in Edinburgh following her return from volunteering with her nephew Spider in Peru He sells The Kabin to Brian Packham (Peter Gunn) and Cathy Matthews (Melanie Hill), to the fury of Rita.
 On 7 June 2019, after a final drink at the Rovers with his friends, Norris leaves Coronation Street for Scotland with Emily's niece Freda Burgess.
 As the taxi drives away, Norris reminisces about his time on the street and says he will miss it and all the people on it.
 In 2020, Norris and Freda move into Stillwaters, a gated retirement community and are joined by Ken Barlow (William Roache) and Claudia Colby (Rula Lenska) for a short time.
 The following year, Norris makes contact with Rita and Ken via text message with an important announcement; However, when Ken calls Norris, a Paramedic answers and tells him Norris is being rushed to hospital following a suspected stroke.
 Ken, Rita and Mary arrive at the hospital, only to be told by Freda that Norris has died.
 Norris’ funeral took place on 24 September 2021.